marco-rosner/EduBill/README.md

 - Refund page
 - Lists by status and credit
 - Update Invoice
+- Interest calculation

 ## To Do

+- Error Handling
 - Tests
-- Interest calculation
-- Function: generate invoices monthly
+- Validate types API
 - Deploy to Vercel

 ## Future improvements